-The British and American sizing system is derived from a barleycorn measurement, an old English unit that approximately equals one-third of an inch, where the largest shoe size taken (a size 12) is 12 inches long and every size smaller than it is smaller by one barleycorn.Continue to 4 of 8 below.
+The British and American sizing system is derived from a "barleycorn measurement," an old English unit that approximately equals one-third of an inch, where the largest shoe size is taken (a size 12 is 12 inches long) and every size smaller than it is smaller by one barleycorn, not like you might guess, an inch.

 Men's Shirt and Jacket Sizes

 Because so many numbered sizes are included in each worded sizing comparison, some clothes may fit better than others.
-As a man shopping abroad, you'll definitely need to try on shirts to make sure they are properly tailored.
+As a man shopping abroad, you'll definitely need to try on shirts to make sure they fit.

 Men's Pant and Trouser Sizes